Optimal Triangulation of Saddle Surfaces: Introduction

 \section{Introduction}

 We are given the bivariate quadratic function

 and we want to approximate it with a piecewise linear function $\hat f(x,y)$ which is as simple as possible.
-More precisely, the function $\hat f$ that we are looking for is defined by a triangulation $\mathcal{T}$ of the plane and the values $\hat f(x,y)$ at the vertices $(x,y)\in V(\mathcal{T})$ of the triangulation.
+More precisely, the function $\hat f$ that we are looking for is defined by a triangulation $\mathcal{T}$ of the plane and the values $\hat f(x,y)$ at the vertices $(x,y) $ of the triangulation.
 We want to minimize the number of triangles.
-The error criterion that we consider is the $L_\infty$ distance or \emph{vertical distance} (thinking geometrically in the three-dimensional space where the graph if $f$ lives); it should be bounded by some specified parameter $\eps$:
+The error criterion that we consider is the $L_\infty$ distance or \emph{vertical distance} (thinking geometrically in the three-dimensional space where the graph of $f$ lives); it should be bounded by some specified parameter $\eps$:

 For simplicity, we will let $(x,y)$ range over the whole plane.
 Thus, we cannot just count the triangles.
 We rather minimize the \emph{triangle density}.
-Let $Q_r=[-r/2,r/2]\times [-r/2,r/2]$ be an $r\times r$ square centered at the origin.
+Let $Q_r=[-r/2,r/2]\times [-r/2,r/2]$ be the $r\times r$ square centered at the origin.
 The triangle density counts the number of triangles $T\in \mathcal{T}$ of the triangulation that intersect the squares $Q_r$ for larger and larger side length $r$, in comparison to the area of these squares:

-We have three cases: \begin{enumerate} \item [(a)] $f$ is a positive or negative definite quadratic function; in other words, $f$ is convex or concave. \item [(b)] $f$ is indefinite; the graph of $f$ is a saddle surface; it has negative Gauss curvature. \item [(c)] $f$ is semidefinite; its graph is a parabolic cylinder. \end{enumerate} The cases can be distinguish by the sign of the discriminant $ac-b^2$ being positive, negative, or zero.
+We have three cases: \begin{enumerate} \item $f$ is a positive or negative definite quadratic function; in other words, $f$ is convex or concave. \item $f$ is indefinite; the graph of $f$ is a saddle surface, and it has negative Gauss curvature. \item $f$ is semidefinite; its graph is a parabolic cylinder. \end{enumerate} The cases can be distinguished by the discriminant $ac-b^2$ being positive, negative, or zero.

-Case~(a) is easy; the classical theory of piecewise linear convex approximation applies.
+Case~1 is easy; the classical theory of piecewise linear convex approximation applies.
 We will mention the respective results below.
-Case~(c), as well as the case of a linear function ($a=b=c=0$), is a boundary case, and we will not treat it.
-We will concentrate on Case~(b), which is representative of negatively curved surfaces in 3 dimensions:
+Case~3, as well as the case of a linear function ($a=b=c=0$), is a boundary case, and we will not treat it.
+We will concentrate on Case~2, which is representative of negatively curved surfaces in 3 dimensions:

 \begin{theorem} If $f$ is indefinite $(ac-b^2<0)$, then there is a piecewise linear function $\hat f$ approximating $f$ with vertical error $\eps$ that has triangle density

 The triangulation consists of a grid of congruent triangles like in Figure~\ref{grid}.
 This grid can be freely translated in the plane, and in addition, there is a one-parameter family of solutions of different shapes with the same properties. \end{theorem}